DbUp/DbUp/README.md

-DbUp is a .NET library that helps you to deploy changes to SQL Server databases.
+DbUp is a set of .NET libraries that helps you to deploy changes to different databases like SQL Server.
 It tracks which SQL scripts have been run already, and runs the change scripts that are needed to get your database up to date.

 [![Join the chat at https://gitter.im/DbUp/DbUp](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/DbUp/DbUp?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Build status](https://ci.appveyor.com/api/projects/status/vm3lg8kk1pxn64pj/branch/master?svg=true)](https://ci.appveyor.com/project/DbUp/dbup/branch/master)